hpyproject/hpy/docs/porting-example/index.rst

 The changes are similar to those used in porting the `norm` method, except:

+- We use `HPyArg_Parse` instead of `HPyArg_ParseKeywords`.

 - We opted not to use an `HPyTracker` by passing `NULL` as the pointer to the tracker when calling `HPyArg_Parse`.
-There is no reason not to use a tracker here, but avoiding it allows us to show how to close handles using `HPy_Close` instead.
+There is no reason not to use a tracker here, but the handles to the two points are passed in as arguments to `dot_impl` and thus there is no need to close them (and they should not be closed).

 We use `PointObject_AsStruct` and `HPyFloat_FromDouble` as before.